redshiftzero/fairness/README.md

 It is also important to appreciate that discrimination is not necessarily negative.
 In some cases discrimination is necessary or even desired.
 Whether each case of discrimination is problematic depends on the situation in question.
 These metrics also cannot determine if discrimination is intentional or unintentional.

+_WARNING:_ This is a work in progress!
+Stay tuned.

 ## Metrics

-These are a set of metrics contained in `fairness/metrics.py` that can be used to evaluate outputs to see if there is discrimination present with respect to some protected class.
+These are a set of metrics contained in `fairness/metrics.py` that can be used to examine inputs and outputs to evaluate if there is discrimination present with respect to some protected class.

 ### Disparate Impact